 Under a doctor's care, incontinence can be treated and often cured.
 Today there are more treatments for urinary incontinence than ever before.7 Comments

-How to Choose the Best Adult Diaper
+How to Choose the Best Adult Diapers

 Dementia and Incontinence: 10 Tips for Caregivers

-Caring for a Loved One with Fecal Incontinence
+Caring for a Loved One With Fecal Incontinence

 Millions of adults have bowel control problems, but most are reluctant to talk about this condition and seek help.
-Get the information you need to start the discussion, explore treatment options and help your loved one improve their quality of life.9 Comments
+Get the information you need to start the discussion, explore treatment options and help your loved one improve their quality of life.10 Comments

 Mother covered in diarrhea AGAIN when I visited the home on Friday.
 Is it common for nursing homes to drag their feet when someone needs help?9 Answers